-PBIS at Drew Elementary We, at Drew, acknowledge and praise appropriate behaviors on a regular basis.
+Drew, acknowledge and praise appropriate behaviors on a regular basis.
 Classroom teachers use compliments, specific praise, and positive notes to parents, small awards, and prizes to reward positive classroom behaviors.
 There are opportunities to participate in special events, privileges, school supplies, materials, etc. Students will receive interventions to help them refocus and learn productive, learning behaviors.
-When necessary, re-teaching, teacher-student conferences, parent contacts, reflections, parent conferences, and administrative referrals may be utilized to help a student make better choices.
+When necessary, reteaching, teacher-student conferences, parent contacts, reflections, parent conferences, and administrative referrals may be utilized to help a student make better choices.